bronson/gird/README.md

 Non-features:

 * Will not attempt error correction.
+There are other tools for that.
-Better to just restore corrupted files from backups.
+  * Better to just restore the corrupted files from backups.
-* Maybe if rewritten in a real programming language:
+* Not until rewritten in a real programming language:
   * Won't attempt to print runtime statistics or decent progress info